 Opportunity for Growth – Skilled trades reward those who improve and provide great services, allowing your years of effort in your given trade to translate into better pay and respect in your community.

-Did you finally hop down off the fence and are ready to look into a trade that excites you?
+Did you finally hop down off the fence?
+Are you ready to look into a trade that excites you?
 Great!
-Here are some of the most in-demand trades commanding high salaries that you could consider:
+Here are some of the best trade jobs and most in-demand trades which command high salaries:

 National Median Wage: $21.90 (based on typical insulator wages, adjust higher for mechanical insulators)

 A great combination of critical thinking and labor, mechanical insulators are integral to the operation of most modern inventions.
 Boilers, air conditioning, and massive factory equipment all require proper insulation installed by a skill insulator.
 These workers identify the scope and material needed to safely insulate surfaces, then cut and apply the insulation.